How to Write Dialogue in a Novel (With Examples)

 How to write good dialogue?
 Why, by formatting it correctly, of course!
-The proper use of quotation marks, commas, periods, and speaker attributions are extremely important.
+The proper use of quotation marks, commas, periods, and speaker attributions is extremely important.
 Have a look at the following dialogue rules and examples for a clearer understanding of the basics.

 When quoted dialogue follows said/shouted/called/asked (basically any verb used to indicate vocalization), then a comma, not a period, is used:

 Gary sighed, then turned around and said, "Alright, I'll do it."

 He put his hands to his mouth and called, "Spot!
 Where are you, boy?"

 If a single sentence in quoted dialogue is interspersed with a speaker attribution (he/she/I etc. said), then a period is used only at the end of the quote: